422 Bath Road

 (Photo courtesy of NetPS Plant Finder)

 Hardiness Zone: 4a

 A commanding, large growing variety with amazing pink to white blooms; an unusual showy landscape plant; absolutely must have well-drained, highly acidic and organic soil, use plenty of peat moss when planting

 Pink Rosebay Rhododendron is covered in stunning clusters of pink trumpet-shaped flowers with white overtones at the ends of the branches from late spring to early summer.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The narrow leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Pink Rosebay Rhododendron is an open multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.